-‘Bold & The Beautiful’ Spoilers Video: Heartbroken Carter Asks, ‘Am I Really The Man You Want To Marry Zoe?’
+'Bold & The Beautiful' Spoilers Video: Heartbroken Carter Asks, 'Am I Really The Man You Want To Marry, Zoe?'

-The Bold and the Beautiful spoilers video for the week of February 1 reveal that Carter Lawrence (Lawrence Saint-Victor) will finally learn what his fiancée has been up to behind his back.
+The Bold and the Beautiful spoilers video for the week of February 1 reveal Carter Lawrence (Lawrence Saint-Victor) will finally learn what his fiancée has been up to behind his back.
 He was ready to set a wedding date with Zoe Buckingham (Kiara Barnes), but she has been flirting with Zende Forrester (Delon de Metz).
-Is he willing to find out how to salvage their relationship, or will he cut all ties with the model?
+Is Carter willing to find out how to salvage their relationship, or will he cut all ties with the model?

-After vowing to Zende that things could change for them if they made love, Zoe backtracks and claims that she still wants to marry Carter.
-She rushes to see the Forrester COO before Ridge sees him, and the promo shows her making a bold declaration.
+After swearing that things could change for her and Zende if they made love, Zoe backtracks and claims she still wants to marry Carter.
+She rushes to see the Forrester COO before Ridge does and the promo shows her making a bold declaration.

 "I can't wait to be your wife," Zoe tells Carter.
 The attorney is smitten with his girlfriend and is bursting with happiness.

-“I don’t think you know Zoe as well as you think you do,” Ridge tells Carter.
-He then presumably reveals the conversation that he heard between Zoe and Zende.
+"I don't think you know Zoe as well as you think you do," Ridge tells Carter.
+He then presumably reveals the conversation he had heard between Zoe and Zende.
 The attorney looks on the verge of breaking down as the dressmaker gives him some shocking news.

 "The woman you intend to marry was coming on to another guy," Ridge reveals.

-“I want to know what’s been going on behind my back?” demands an angry Carter.

-“Am I really the man you want to marry, Zoe?” he wants to know.
+"I want to know what's been going on behind my back?" an angry Carter demands.
+"Am I really the man you want to marry, Zoe?"

 Zoe is upset and pleads with her fiancé.

-“I want a life with you,” the model begs with tears in her eyes.
+"I want a life with you," she begs with tears in her eyes.

 "Please Carter, tell me that you still," Zoe chokes on her tears before carrying on, "You still want that," she asks him.

-The Bold and the Beautiful‘s latest daily spoilers indicate that Carter will act quickly and decisively.
+The Bold and the Beautiful's latest daily spoilers indicate that the attorney will act quickly and decisively.
 It appears as if Zoe will soon lose her fiancé, and possibly her job before the month is over.
 As for Zende, he may also find himself in a world of trouble.